mundoalem/template-golang-project/README.md

 `circleci.yml` and a `.gitlab-ci.yml` all together in the same place when only one would actually be used.
 So I want to avoid (for now) cluttering the template with too many files that might or might not be useful.

+## Will the template generate my project's documentation?

+No, different than language like Python and Java, Go follows a different approach to documentation.
+Services like [go.dev](https://go.dev/) are meant for the standard tools and not for public packages like PyPi and Rubygems are for.

+Also, `godoc` is meant to serve your whole `$GOROOT` documentation while `go dot` might help only for viewing the documentation on the console.
+So, until one day when we have something like Sphinx available this feature will not be added.